 Palate

-Concentrated and complex, with powerful notes of red berries, spices (menthol, thyme), and garrigue.
-The body is structured by powerful yet harmonious tannins.
-Best cellared for a little longer.
+Concentrated and complex, with powerful notes of red berries, spicy notes (menthol, thyme), and garrigue.
+The body is structured by powerful, harmonious tannins.
+Let it age a little longer in the cellar.

 Serve